Guelph Biltmores

-The Guelph Biltmore Mad Hatters were a Canadian junior ice hockey team in the Ontario Hockey Association (OHA) from 1940 to 1942, and 1947 to 1960.
-The team was often known as the "Biltmores" and sponsored by the Guelph Biltmore Hat Company, and played home games at the Guelph Memorial Gardens.
+The Guelph Biltmores (formally the Guelph Biltmore Mad Hatters) were a Canadian junior ice hockey team in the Ontario Hockey Association (OHA) from 1939 to 1942, and 1947 to 1960.
+The team previously played as the Guelph Indians, before sponsorship by the Guelph Biltmore Hat Company.
+The Biltmores won the 1952 Memorial Cup as the national junior champions, and won the J. Ross Robertson Cup three times as OHA champions.